How to Low-Carb: Tips and Recipes for a Low-Carb Lifestyle

 This post may contain affiliate links.
 Please read my disclaimer for more information.

 In my weight loss journey, I have tried several diets and meal plans in my efforts to lose weight.
-Out of all the diets, I have tried, the only one that works and that I can easily sustain is the low carb diet.
-I came to this conclusion after following several diets including the Six-Week Body Makeover, the Whole 30 Diet, the Mediterranean Diet, the Vegan Diet, The Gabriel Method, the Paleo Diet and finally the Keto Diet.
+Out of all the diets, I have tried, the only one that works and that I can easily sustain is the low-carb diet.
+I came to this conclusion after following several diets including the Six-Week Body Makeover, the Whole 30 Diet, the Mediterranean Diet, the Vegan Diet, The Gabriel Method, the Paleo Diet, and finally the Keto Diet.

 I lost very little weight after following most of these diets, and I came to realize that my body is sensitive to sugar and carbohydrates.
 This is to say that my body quickly converts carb-rich foods into sugar and then into fat.
-The first diet that really allowed me to lose inches but not weight was the Keto diet.
+The first diet that allowed me to lose inches but not weight was the Keto diet.

 What Is A Low Carb Diet?